Indirect fire: History

 The early goniometric devices suffered from the problem that the layer (gun aimer) had to move around to look through the sight.
 This was very unsatisfactory if the aiming point was not to the front, particularly on larger guns.
 The solution was a periscopic panoramic sight, with the eyepiece to the rear and the rotatable top of the sight above the height of the layer's head.
-The German Goertz 1906 design was selected by both the British and the Russians.
-The British adopted the name "Dial Sight" for this instrument; the US used "Panoramic Telescope"; the Russia used "Goertz panorama".
+The German Goerz 1906 design was selected by both the British and the Russians.
+The British adopted the name "Dial Sight" for this instrument; the US used "Panoramic Telescope"; the Russia used "Goerz panorama" (панорама Герца).

 Elevations were measured by a clinometer, a device using a spirit level to measure a vertical angle from the horizontal plane.
 These could be separate instruments placed on a surface parallel to the axis of the bore or physically integrated into some form of sight mount.
 Some guns had clinometers graduated in distances instead of angles.
 Clinometers had several other names including "gunner's level", "range scale", "elevation drum" and "gunner’s quadrant" and several different configurations.
 Those graduated in ranges were specific to a type of gun.

 These arrangements lasted for most of the 20th century until robust, reliable and cost-effectively accurate gyroscopes provided a means of pointing gun or launcher in any required azimuth and elevation, thereby enabling indirect fire without using external aiming points.
 These devices use gyros in all three axes to determine current elevation, azimuth and trunnion tilt.